apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/authentication.md

             --output text
         ```
     * **The login name must be `AWS`**.
-    * The token is a large encoded string which is not shown in full in the example.
+    * The token is a large encoded string.
+        It must appear in the `.netrc` file as a single line, with no breaks.

 The final `.netrc` entry should be similar to this: